-CCTE Colloquium Hosts Notable Technology Researchers and DevelopersBy mst • May 28th, 2013 • Category: Communication, Computing, and Technology Education
+CCTE Colloquium Hosts Notable Technology Researchers and DevelopersBy mst • May 28th, 2013 • Category: Communication, Media, and Learning Technologies Design

 The CCTE program invited danah boyd and Duane Bray to speak at the Spring 2013 CCTE Colloquium to discuss technology-related issues.
 The colloquium also serves as a way to build community among CCTE doctoral students.